This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 3. Atami Onsen (熱海温泉), Shizuoka prefecture

 Located just 35 minutes away on the bullet train from Tokyo, Atami Onsen makes an ideal day trip from Tokyo.
-The scenic ocean resort of Atami has been catering weary bodies for over 1,000 years.
-Loyal patrons include the first Edo shogunate Tokugawa Ieyasu, who is said to take casks of the spring water back to Edo (now Tokyo).
-The waters are famous for its sulfate and salt-rich properties.
+The scenic ocean resort of Atami has been catering to weary bodies for over 1,000 years.
+Loyal patrons include the first Edo shogunate, Tokugawa Ieyasu, who is said to have taken casks of the spring water back to Edo (now Tokyo).
+The waters are famous for their sulfate and salt-rich properties.

 4. Gero Onsen (下呂温泉), Gifu prefecture

-Just an hour away from Hida Takayama and Nagoya, the hot springs of Gero Onsen are colorless alkaline-based.
-The springs are also nicknamed the “beauty hot springs” and are said to improve the skin.
-The minerals are mild, so it’s perfect for first-timers or those with sensitive skin.
-There are free Onsen facilities around town, one that is mix gender AND open-air, right in the center city under a bridge!
+Just an hour away from Hida Takayama and Nagoya, the hot springs of Gero Onsen are colorless, alkaline-based.
+The springs are nicknamed “beauty hot springs” and are said to improve the skin.
+The mineral is mild and perfect for first-timers or sensitive skin.
+There are free Onsen facilities around town, one that is mixed gender AND open-air, right in the city center under a bridge!
 You can dip your toes into Fusenchi (噴泉池), or for the more adventurous, change into a bathing suit and jump in.

 5. Arima Onsen (有馬温泉), Hyogo prefecture

-Squeezed between a mountainous region, but an easy getaway for Osaka and Kobe residents, it is one of the most famous and prestigious Onsen region in the country.
+Squeezed between a mountainous region but an easy getaway for Osaka and Kobe residents, it is one of the country’s most famous and prestigious Onsen towns.
 Here, you’ll find two types of hot springs: Kinsen “gold water” (金泉) has a reddish-brown hue due to its high iron content and is said to be good for hypersensitivity, skin ailments, and muscle pain.
 The translucent Ginsen “silver water” (銀泉) contains radium and carbonate and is said to cure various muscle and joint ailments.

 Read more about the JOC family’s stay at Arima Onsen.